 WORK IN HAITI

 Since 2002, Bruce has made many trips to the Eben-Ezer Mission in Gonaives, Haiti as an advisor and technical consultant.
 Over the years he has provided design and funding assistance for a prototype public market building, a new church, and a variety of renovation projects.

 After the devastating earthquake in January 2010, Bruce and two partners started Karivian Housing Solutions, a construction company based in Haiti to build high volume, low cost, indigenous houses that maximize the use of local labor and materials.
-Several projects have been completed, including a chicken farm and two small schools.
-A prototype house has also been selected as a finalist in the Building Back Better Communities Housing Competition sponsored by the Haitian government and the Clinton Foundation.
+They completed the design and construction of a variety of projects including a prototype house selected as a finalist in the international Building Back Better Communities [BBBC] Housing Competition sponsored by the Haitian Government and the Clinton Foundation.

 Bruce’s projects have been published in international magazines, filmed for public television, and used by MGM in a feature movie.
 With two previous partners, he received the U.S. Department of Energy’s Award for Energy Innovation and the Australian Masonry Association’s Award for Design Excellence.
 In 2008, Camp Lake James was selected for an AIA Asheville Design Award and earned the following comment from the jury: “The architect and builder were serious students of vernacular building forms in wood and stone in the North Carolina mountains.
 This project has some of the boldness and mystery of the construction of the Grove Park Inn.”

 Bruce was elevated to The College of Fellows of The American Institute of Architects in 2018.
 Architects who have made significant contributions to the profession and society and who exemplify architectural excellence are asked to apply for Fellowship.
 The Jury of Fellows selected Bruce “because of his notable contributions to the advancement of the profession of architecture”.
 Approximately 3% of the AIA’s 88,000 members have this distinction.